So you'd like to do go on short term mission but not sure where to start? OSCAR's practical guide to short term mission is here to help...

-4. What type of work?
+4. What type of work or activity?

-What sort of work would you like to get involved in on short term mission?
+What sort of work or activity would you like to get involved in on short term mission?
 Do you want to do front-line evangelism?
 Maybe you are more interested in practical Christian work?
 Do you already have skills or abilities that you want to use?

 You may already have an established idea of what sort of work or activity you would like to do.
 If this is the case, you may want to skip this section.

 However, if you're not sure what to do or if you'd like to find out whether there is something else that better suits your skills and abilities, you can take a short test to help discover or understand your gifts.
 This is a useful exercise for anyone discovering God's calling on their lives, short term or long term.